grew-nlp/grew_doc/content/doc/graph.md

 A node is described by a an identifier (needed to refer to nodes in edges definitions) and a feature structure: a finite list of pairs (*feature_name*, *feature_value*).

 In many linguistic structures, the notion of word order plays a crucial role.
-To take this into account, in a Grew graph, nodes are split in two subsets:
+To take this into account, in a Grew graph, nodes are split in two disjoint subsets:

  * totally ordered nodes (in general the words of some sentence)
  * non ordered nodes for other layers of information encoding (examples: constituent nodes in phrase structure, nodes in AMR graphs, additional nodes encoding MWE in PARSEME graphs…)